aurgenblick/aurgenblick/README.md

 ## Bio

-My name is Irina, I'm an Eurasian Patent Atorney and also a Java developer 🙂 I'm working mostly with Java and exploring the capabilities of Spring, TypeScript and JavaScript !
+My name is Irina, I'm an Eurasian Patent Attorney and also a Java developer 🙂 I'm working mostly with Java and exploring the capabilities of Spring, TypeScript and JavaScript !